Collaborative European research in non-Cystic Fibrosis bronchiectasis

 Project highlights

-• Over 600 thoracic CT scans analyzed by Thirona
+• Over 600 thoracic CT scans analyzed using advanced AI-based methods, with further analyses currently in progress

 Contribution by Thirona

-Within the project, Thirona performed automated AI-based analysis of thoracic CT scans using LungQ® Bronchus–Artery (BA) and LungQ® Mucus Plug (MP), providing quantitative evidence for:
+Thirona conducts automated AI-based analysis of thoracic CT scans using LungQ® Bronchus–Artery (BA) and LungQ® Mucus Plug (MP), providing quantitative evidence for:

 • Bronchial dilatation severity and extent